jzumbrun/krakenjs-mailer/README.md

 	message : {         // (required) will extend from message in config/mail.json
 		data : {}/[],   // (required) literal or array that is passed to dust template
                         // an array will iterate through the data, apply the template, and send each message individually
-		* : {}          // (optional) all other options availiable passed to nodemailer message options },
+		* : {}          // (optional) all other options availiable passed to nodemailer's message options },
-	create : {}         // (optional) will extend from create in config/mail.json and passed to nodemailer create options }
+	create : {}         // (optional) will extend from create in config/mail.json and passed to nodemailer's create options }
 ```
 *Example An Single Message:*